Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an authenticated local attacker to inject arbitrary code and gain root access.
+Successful exploitation of this vulnerability could allow an attacker to obtain full administrative access to the application.

 3. TECHNICAL DETAILS